project-open-data/project-open-data.github.io/v1.1/schema.md

 **Field [#](#rights){: .permalink}** | **rights**
 ----- | -----
 **Cardinality** | (0,1)
+**Required** | Yes
-**Required** | Yes, if `accessLevel` is "restricted public" or "non-public" **Accepted Values** | String
+**Accepted Values** | String
-**Usage Notes** | This may include information regarding access or restrictions based on privacy, security, or other policies.
-This should also serve as an explanation for the selected “accessLevel” including instructions for how to access a restricted file, if applicable, or explanation for why a “non-public” or “restricted public” data asset is not “public,” if applicable.
-If the dataset can be made available through a website indirectly, use `accessURL` for the URL that provides such access.
+**Usage Notes** | This should include information regarding access or restrictions based on privacy, security, or other policies.
+This should also serve as an explanation for the selected “accessLevel”.
-**Example** | `{"rights":"This dataset contains Personally Identifiable Information and could not be released for public access."}`
+**Example** | `{"rights":"This dataset contains Personally Identifiable Information and access is therefore restricted."}`

 {: .table .table-striped #spatial}